PROTOCOL DETAILS

 openOrder()Create a new limit order

-fillOrder()Fill an order (full or partial, 2 overloads)
+fillOrder()Fill an order, fully or partially (3 overloads)

 View Functions